-In his book, Authentic New Orleans: Tourism, Culture, and Race in the Big Easy, Kevin Fox Gotham explains that originally, and as late as the late 1800s, the term meant “indigenous to Louisiana.”
+In his book, Authentic New Orleans, sociologist Kevin Fox Gotham explains that originally, and as late as the late 1800s, the term meant “indigenous to Louisiana.”
 It was a geographic label and no more.

 But, during the early 1900s, the city of New Orleans racialized the term.
-In order to bring in more tourists, they needed to whiten the city.
 White city elites, in search of white travel dollars, needed to convince tourists that New Orleans was a safe and proper destination.
+In other words, white.
 Creole, then, was re-cast as a white identity and mixed-race and black people were excluded from inclusion in the category.

-The current definition of creole as mixed race, that you may be familiar with today, is actually a rather recent development.
+Today most people think of creole people as mixed race, but that is actually a rather recent development.
 The push to re-define the term to be more inclusive of non-whites began in the 1960s, but didn’t really take hold until the 1990s.
-Today, still racialized, the term now capitalizes on the romantic notions of multiculturalism that pervade New Orleans tourism advertising: from the New Orleans Multicultural Tourism Network, to this image from a New Orleans travel website…
+Today, still racialized, the term now capitalizes on the romantic notions of multiculturalism that pervade New Orleans tourism advertising, like in this poster from 2011:

-The term continues to be contested.
-For example, this website claims that it carries cultural and not racial meaning):
+Like all other racial and ethnic designations, creole is an empty signifier, ready to be filled up with whatever ideas are useful at the time.
+In fact, the term continues to be contested.
+For example, this website claims that it carries cultural and not racial meaning:

 This book seems to define creole as free people of color (and their descendants) in Louisiana: